Small business owners perform multiple responsibilities, from workflow planning to reporting. Consequently, they often overlook the HR issues.

 1. Recruitment & Retention Challenges

-Every small business owner knows how challenging it’s for them to recruit and retain top talents because of the lean budget.
+Every small business owner knows how challenging it is for them to recruit and retain top talent because of the lean budget.

-As a small business owner, you already know how constrained your budget is.
+As a small business owner, you are already aware of the constraints on your budget.
 At this budget, you will struggle to provide the same career advancements and opportunities as the big players do.

-So, Attracting new talents to your business will be challenging as their requirements don’t match your offerings.
+So, attracting new talent to your business will be challenging as their requirements don’t match your offerings.

 2. Compliance with Employment Laws

-Small businesses fall behind when it comes to up-to-date with the constant changing of labor laws and regulations.
+Small businesses fall behind when it comes to staying up-to-date with the constantly changing labour laws and regulations.
 Budget constraints can make it more complex.

-As a result, hiring a legal expert specializing in employment law will be difficult for small businesses.
-And remaining completely illiterate about the updated labor law can lead to a costly fine.
+As a result, hiring a legal expert specialising in employment law will be difficult for small businesses.
+And remaining completely illiterate about the updated labour law can lead to a costly fine.

 3. Employee Training and Development

-Investing in employee training and development is not easy for small businesses unless they are in the growing phase.
+Investing in employee training and development can be challenging for small businesses, especially those in the early stages of growth.

 Because of limited resources, small businesses fail to facilitate employees with skill and development programs.